Protection Paladin Tank Rotation, Cooldowns, and Abilities — Battle for Azeroth (BfA) 8.1.5

 - Ardent Defender is another powerful defensive ability, with a 2-minute cooldown and an 8-second duration.
 It reduces all damage taken by 20% while it is active, and it causes the first killing blow against you to heal you up to 12% of your maximum health instead of killing you (the latter effect consumes the Ardent Defender).
 This ability is best used to bypass deadly encounter mechanics, or to save your life in critical moments.
 It also allows you to play at low health and still be safe.

 - Avenging Wrath increases both damage done and healing done by 20%, as well as gives your paladin abilities 20% critical strike chance.
-This is not only an offensive cooldown, but also very useful defensively, as it increases self healing and chance to critical strike with Light of the Protector.
-The increase to critical strike also impacts Judgment, helping to reduce the cooldown of Shield of the Righteous.
+This is not only an offensive cooldown, but also very useful defensively, as the first Light of the Protector is a guaranteed critical strike.
+The 20% increase critical strike also impacts Judgment, helping to reduce the cooldown of Shield of the Righteous.

 - Lay on Hands is essentially a massive heal with a very long cooldown.
 It will heal you (or a targeted ally) for your maximum health, with a 10-minute cooldown.
 It is best used as an emergency heal, either for yourself or another raid member, if you are unable to cast Light of the Protector due to its global cooldown, or because you recently used it.